michzimm/hx_intersight_deploy/README.md

 #### Step 3: Setup Intersight API Authentication File

+**Note:** Intersight Essentials license is required to use the Intersight API.

 1. Log into https://intersight.com.
 2. in the upper right-hand corner, click the "Gear" icon and then on "Settings".
 3. Under the "API" section, click on "API Keys".